Novel Categories Discovery Via Constraints on Empirical Prediction Statistics: Learning from Probability Matrix

-Besides feature-wise optimizations (statistics of $\mathbf{P}_{*i}^u$) for the unlabeled data, we propose constraints on individual prediction $\mathbf{P}_{*i}^u$ and impose instance-wise regularization to maintain the data properties that each instance belongs to a single class (Multinoulli variable) and level-preserving augmentation would not change the predicted label.
-In terms of $\mathbf{P}^u$, we put constraints that the individual predicted probability of each column ($\mathbf{P}_{*i}^u$) maintain a Multinoulli variable property (concentrated probability in the latent class representative neuron as in equation \ref{eq:multi_def}) and consistency of prediction under label preserving data-augmentation.
+We also propose instance-wise regularization to maintain each instance's properties belonging to a single class and decision-invariant under level-preserving augmentations.
+In terms of $\mathbf{P}^u$, the individual prediction ($\mathbf{P}_{*i}^u$) is expected to maintain a Multinoulli variable property (concentrated probability in the latent class representative neuron as in eq. \ref{eq:multi_def}) and consistent under data augmentations.